Clean Water Act

 - Stays vigilant through ongoing monitoring and reporting to measure the effectiveness of the actions taken to protect drinking water sources and ensure they are protected in the future.

-For more information visit the Ontario Ministry of the Environment and Climate Change website.
+For more information visit the Ontario Ministry of the Environment, Conservation and Parks website.